Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 Shoot for high quality.
 Not average, not just enough.
 High quality.

 One can say that quality is in the eye of the beholder.
 But not when it comes to SEO.
-Your website overall, particularly your content, needs to benefit and satisfy that purpose well.
+Your website, particularly its content, must effectively serve and satisfy that purpose.

 Pages with the following characteristics should be considered Untrustworthy:

-• Inadequate information about the website or content creator for its purpose
+• Inadequate information about the website or the content creator for its purpose

 • Lowest E-E-A-T or Lowest reputation